• Home

 Topology holds.
 Wave is.
 Particle samples.
 Topology holds.
 Wave is.
 Particle samples.
 Topology holds.
 Wave is.
 Particle samples.

-Mode Identity Theory: From Topology to First Principles
+Mode Identity Theory: Modal Realization from Nested Topology

 The Framework